SupeRuier/awesome-active-learning/README.md

 When we use AL in real life scenarios, the practical situation is not perfectly match our problem settings introduced above.
 The data, the oracle, the scale and many other situations could be really different.
+In other words, this section is about the issues in AL.
 Here we list the considerations potentially occurred in AL.

 | Type       | Practical Considerations                                         |